/data_storage/sql_storage.py

 class Base(DeclarativeBase):

-"""Helper class from which future SQL tables can be defined from."""
+"""Helper class that future SQLAlchemy-compatible tables inherit from."""

 pass